 Two merit awards (not based on financial need) are available, funded by the Nursing Alumni Association to students in any graduate degree program (MSN, DNP or PhD).

 The School hires approximately 30 graduate teaching assistants (GTAs) each year to assist with instruction primarily of the pre-licensure nursing students.
-Contact Clay Hysell for more details.
+Contact Gwen Christmas for more info.

 - Possess a MSN degree or completed at least 24 credits of graduate level coursework in the subject you are teaching; DNP and PhD students receive priority in selection and assignments.